Removal of an auditor of a company

 It also provides further information about:

 The directors or members of a company can initiate a process to remove an auditor, which allows members to vote on the change of auditor.
-Unlike the resignation of an auditor, ASIC’s consent is not required unless the company holds an Australian financial services (AFS) licence.
+Unlike the resignation of an auditor, ASIC’s consent for removal is not required unless the company holds an Australian financial services (AFS) licence or is a retail corporate collective investment vehicle.

 Often a company will remove its auditor because it is impractical to wait until the next annual general meeting (AGM) for ASIC to consent to a resignation.
 In these circumstances, the removal of an auditor does not necessarily suggest that there has been a dispute between the auditor and company management.